askender/askender.github.com/content/list_skill.md

 Hacker
 self-motivator
 Founder
-an attitude to change and to create.
+an attitude to change and to create